JayPhantom/AWS-Cloud-Portfolio/Hosting of Static Website in S3.md

-This is to create a Static Website hosted by AWS S3
+This is to host a Static Website hosted by AWS S3

 **Objectives:**
-  1. Create a static website hosted on S3
+  1. Host a static website hosted using S3

 Implementation of the Static Website is easy.
 Here are the steps taken to perform this task:
   1. Create a bucket on S3, choose a globally unique name, and uncheck the Block All Public Access